Healthy living

 A good sunscreen is an essential part of staying protected in the sun, but we've uncovered two that failed key safety tests in our 2025 sunscreen investigation.

-We tested 15 different sun creams, covering big brands, own-labels and supermarket options from SPF30 to SPF50+, and two products failed our tests.
+We tested 15 sun creams, covering big brands, own-labels and supermarket options from SPF30 to SPF50+, and two products failed our tests.

 Ultrasun Family SPF30 lotion failed to match the minimum required UVA level in our test, while Morrisons SPF30 sun lotion didn't meet the claimed SPF level.